Kode-design/Disorderly-Conduct/README.md

 - Built with Phaser 3 (via CDN) and modular ES6 scenes.
 - All textures are procedurally generated in `BootScene` to keep the repo asset-light.
 - Maps, missions, and codex data live in `js/data/`.
-- `GameScene` implements core gameplay, including AI patrols, hacking mini-game, stealth, and mission progression.
+- `GameScene` now layers in advanced AI, stealth acoustics, dynamic lights, a minimap renderer, and mission-performance scoring.

 Enjoy causing some disorderly conduct!
 Nova's fate is in your hands.